querkmachine/beeps.website/src/blog/2023-04-27-otherkin-friendly-captchas-revisited.md

 title: Otherkin-friendly CAPTCHAs, revisited
 date: 2023-04-27
 tags: [self-identity, web development]
+metadata:
+  description: Using userstyles to make CAPTCHAs more respectful of non-human identities.
 ---

 {% responsiveImage "./src/images/robot-captcha.png", "A fake screenshot of a checkbox-type CAPTCHA, with the text reading 'I am a robot' and the box checked." %}